art-institute-of-chicago/artic.edu/docs/apiModels.md

 public function getSearch($perPage = null, $columns = [], $pageName = 'page', $page = null)
 ```

-## Raw Elasticsearch execution
+## Raw Elasticsearch query and Scopes

-AIC offers a parameter `query` on which you can pass raw ES parameters to perform a search.
+AIC offers a `query` parameter on which you can pass raw ES parameters to perform a search.

 For example, let's search for the upcoming exhibitions for the next 2 weeks: